isomerpages/moe-eastspringpri/_about-us/School Information/School Rules & Regulation.md

 <img style="width: 100%" height="auto" width="100%" alt="School Attire" src="/images/School_Uniform.png">
 </div>
 <h4><strong>2.
 General Appearance</strong></h4>
-<p>2.1 Neat attire and hairdo.</p>
+<p>2.1 Neat attire and hairdo.
-<p>2.2 Students should have short and clean fingernails.
+<br>2.2 Students should have short and clean fingernails.
 No nail varnish/polish
-is allowed.</p>
+is allowed.
-<p>2.3 Students should not put on ornaments or jewellery of any kind such
+<br>2.3 Students should not put on ornaments or jewellery of any kind such
 as rings, bangles, or fanciful earrings.</p>
 <table style="minWidth: 75px">
 <colgroup>